Augmented and virtual reality allow learners to interact with a three-dimensional image or environment in a way that seems real.

 The second VR software being used is Skilitics, which simulates an X-ray room and the process of taking an X-ray.
 The software uses an anatomically accurate virtual dummy that learners position on the table.
 Students can finetune their skills in the simulated environment, which gives them more confidence and a faster learning curve when they move on to a clinical setting.

 Unity VR Be the Beam

-Be the Beam is a guided tour experience that shrinks users down and places them inside complicated x-ray machinery.
-The goal of this tour is to educate learners on the physics of how x-rays are produced by allowing them to witness the creation of x-rays in slow motion, right in front of their eyes.
-Although the project is just slated to be completed this year, it has already received national recognition, with team members winning a 2019 SIM Innovator Award for Educational Innovation.
+Be the Beam is a guided tour experience that shrinks users down and places them inside complicated X-ray machinery.
+The goal of this tour is to educate learners on the physics of how X-rays are produced by allowing them to witness the creation of X-rays in slow motion, right in front of their eyes.
+This project was completed in 2021 and is now widely used by the MRAD program.
+During development, it received national recognition, with team members winning a 2019 SIM Innovator Award for Educational Innovation.